 Also, the lack of Mon Mothma didn’t work for me.
 I liked the character of Cassian Andor in Star Wars: Rogue One, and was intrigued about the idea of creating a series focused on his journey toward rebellion, but Mon Mothma was the main attractant to the series for me.
 And we barely got to see her.

 I was hoping we would see something of the deterioration of the Senate, beyond the barely full chamber in the one scene we were given that focused on that now familiar political body.
 I have always been curious as to whether or not Palpatine ever showed up to general Senate meetings.
 I also wanted more of Coruscant than the insides of apartments, flashy buildings in the distance, and window-dressing for fancy speeder rides.
-Coruscant, like Alderaan, are two iconic worlds we never see enough of – yet they shovel Tatooine down our throats every chance they get.
+Coruscant, like Alderaan, is an iconic world we never see enough of – yet they shovel Tatooine down our throats every chance they get.

 I had hoped for the juxtaposition of a thriving city-world against the more humble trappings of Ferrix, mixed in with the guarded sparring of Senate disputes, framed against the in-fighting of an emergent Rebel Alliance.
 I wanted to see Mon Mothma’s allies, and I really wanted to watch how deftly she wove her way between ally and enemy.
 At one point, it looked like we were going to get that via a dinner party at her home on Coruscant, with some of Palatine’s inner circle in attendance… but we didn’t.
 It was alluded to and skipped over.
 The verbal sparring at that dinner could have been a feast for the viewer, and a wonderful way of showing the strength of this woman who essentially gave birth to a rebellion.